East Markham: History

+Amenities

 East Markham church had a bell ringing group that practice regularly on a Tuesday night.
 In 2008, Brian Hardy, the group's Tower Captain, produced a guide detailing the rich history of the bells.
 Their first mention was recorded in 1552 when there were three bells.

 Sporting facilities include a crown green bowling club, two tennis courts, a rugby league pitch which is home to Bassetlaw Bulldogs RLFC and a football pitch (which is home to East Markham FC).
 It also has a play area with a BMX track and outdoor gym equipment.